spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 7. When you've provided the required configuration information for services, click **Review**.

-Your App Profile is now created and can be used for Apps deployment.
+Your App Profile is now created and can be deployed.

 # Validation